blitz-js/blitz/.changeset/thick-peas-jog.md

 ---
-"@blitzjs/auth": patch
+"@blitzjs/auth": major
 ---

-Add secure-password as an Optional peerDependency
+Make secure-password an `optional peerDependency`.

+Now, to use the **Blitz wrapper** for password hashing, install `secure-password` in your projects as a depenendency.